-Biology lies at the core of New Zealand's economic and natural environments.
+The biological sciences are crucial to our ongoing economic and environmental success.
 The biological sciences have never been more important for preserving our economic prosperity and the natural biodiversity of our islands in the face of global threats like climate change and population growth.